rcl-ssl/docs/installations/web-servers.md

 ### Text

 Some systems may allow you to paste the required certificate files as text.
 You will need to open each file in a text editor, copy the text and paste it into the system

+### Uploading Files

+Some systems may allow you to upload the required certificate files in the system.

 ## Testing SSL/TLS